Corymbia citriodora

 Description

-A native of eastern Australia, the Lemon Eucalyptus tree yields valuable essential oil, wood and nectar for honey production.
+Native to eastern Australia, the Lemon Eucalyptus tree yields valuable essential oil, wood, and nectar for honey production.

-There are two subspecies recognised, Corymbia citriodora subsp. variegata, with a natural range limited to the subtropics and Corymbia citriodora subsp. citriodora, with a more expansive range that extends from the subtropics to the hilly tropics.
+Two subspecies are recognised: Corymbia citriodora subsp. variegata, with a natural range limited to the subtropics and Corymbia citriodora subsp. citriodora, with a more expansive range that extends from the subtropics to the hilly tropics.

 It is fast-growing and may become a large tree, attaining heights up to 50 m (165 ft) in natural woodland and forest habitats, though it is typically 20 to 30 m (65 to 100 ft) tall.